 We purposely selected all down insulated products for this review.
 Down has a significantly better warmth-to-weight ratio than synthetic insulation, but has one main drawback.
 It must be kept dry to maintain its loft and keep you warm.
 We can't emphasize this enough: keeping your sleeping bag dry and taking every opportunity to air it out in the sun is critical to your warmth and safety.
 If you exclusively backpack in environments that are very rainy, consider paying the weight penalty and using a synthetic insulated bag or quilt.
 Increasingly, ultralight manufacturers are producing quite light synthetic insulated bags and quilts.Hydrophobic Down

 Increasingly, manufacturers are using hydrophobic down in their products, which is down treated with a DWR coating for added water resistance.
 There are a lot of claims about the efficacy of this treatment, and we recommend you check out the findings of our tester Ian Nicholson in his Buying Advice article for Backpacking Sleeping Bags.
 The short summary is, while purchasing a bag with hydrophobic or treated down can't hurt, we don't recommend that you rely on it to save you in a downpour.
-Products in this review that are filled with hydrophobic down are the Mountain Hardwear Ghost Whisperer 20, Marmot Phase 30, Sea to Summit Spark I and Ember II, the Sierra Designs Backcountry Quilt 700, and the Katabatic Gear Palisade 30.
+Products in this review that are filled with hydrophobic down are the Ghost Whisperer 20, Phase 30, Spark I, the Backcountry Quilt 700, Econ Burrow 20, Thylacine, and the Palisade 30.

 Another nice feature to look for is a DWR coating on the shell fabric of the sleeping bag, or bags made with a shell fabric that is naturally water resistant, like the Pertex Quantum fabric.
 While these coatings should again not be relied upon to keep a bag dry when it is wet outside, they can be nice for helping to prevent absorption of water due to condensation inside a tent, especially around the foot of the bag.
 It is also possible to apply your own after-market DWR coating when you wash your down bag (see the care instructions at the end of this article for advice on doing so).